jacksonwalters/scotus-v-public/README.md

 This is the capstone project I did for a data science fellowship with The Data Incubator in Oakland, CA beginning in 2018.

-The idea is to compare supreme court opinions and public opinion on arbitrary issues.
+The idea is to compare supreme court opinions and public opinion on arbitrary issues over time.

 Public opinion questions and responses are pulled from the ANES time series, 1948-2016.
 Supreme Court opinions are publicly available, and text of those opinions were gathered